How Voice Tech Supports Teaching Remotely

 Voice technology also provides teachers with data-driven feedback per child, diving into the phoneme by phoneme granularity needed to identify interventions for specific kids who may have challenges like dyslexia.

-Nothing takes the place of an inspiring and encouraging teacher.
-Voice technology can however empower teachers and students to work more effectively, whether they’re remote from each other, or in the classroom together.
+Nothing takes the place of an inspiring and encouraging teacher, but thanks to the feedback and data it delivers, voice technology can empower teachers and students to work more effectively, whether remote from each other, or in the classroom together.

-You’ll find demos and more information about our voice technology for literacy and language learning here https://www.soapboxlabs.com/usecases/
+You’ll find demos and more information about our voice technology for literacy and language learning in our resource centre.

-Read about SoapBox Fluency, our recently launched reading fluency assessment solution here https://www.soapboxlabs.com/blog/announcing-soapbox-fluency/
+Read about SoapBox Fluency and our recently launched reading fluency assessment solution here: https://www.soapboxlabs.com/blog/announcing-soapbox-fluency/